kidlj/awei/_wiki/metatable.md

     print(a.balance)
     -- Output:
     -- 10
-    a:withdraw(100) -- ERROR: insufficiend funds
+    a:withdraw(100) -- ERROR: insufficient funds